Ballet San Angelo Team

 Born and raised in South Texas, she trained in ballet and gymnastics before earning her BA in Dance from Rutgers University.
 Her passion has been to provide creative dance and movement programs in rural areas, churches and community centers, which she has done for 20 years.
 Maritza’s years of experience, loving enthusiasm for this age group, and belief that creative dance and movement builds confidence and teaches children to use their bodies respectfully and safely with grace and joy, makes her an ideal addition to our BSA family.

-Camille Yale Pilates Machine and Mat Instructor
+Camille Yale - Pilates Instructor